cfengine/documentation/reference/promise-types/packages-v1.markdown

 ---
 layout: default
-title: packages (deprecated)
+title: v1 packages promise (package_method)
 published: true
 ---

-**NOTE:** This package promise is deprecated and has been superseded by [the new package promise][packages].
+**NOTE:** This package promise is deprecated and has been superseded by [the v2 package promise (package_module)][packages-v2].
 It is recommended to use the new package promise whenever possible.
 Simply using attributes from the new package promise interface will select the new implementation.

+If specific attributes are not specified and there is no `default:package_module_knowledge.platform_default` variable set then this v1 packages promise will be used.
+Also note that if no specific `package_method` attribute is included a default of [`generic`][#Default package method] will be used.

 NOTE: CFEngine 3.6 introduces bundles `package_absent`, `package_present`,
 `package_latest`, `package_specific_present`, `package_specific_absent`, and